-This Welfare Benefit Plan is administered by Rhodes College, 2000 North Parkway, Memphis, TN 38112 whose Internal Revenue Service Employer Identification Number is EIN620476301.
+Plan Administrator.
+This Long-term Disability Plan is administered by Rhodes College, 2000 North Parkway, Memphis, TN 38112 whose Internal Revenue Service Employer Identification Number is EIN620476301.
 The Plan Number is 501.
 The Plan year is July through June.
 This is an insurer administration plan.
 Information regarding Plan eligibility, enrollment, cost, and the procedure for applying for benefits is contained in this section.
 The Certificate of Coverage includes a description of benefits under the Plan and the conditions under which these benefits are available to insured individuals.

+Date Eligible for Insurance.
 Each employee becomes eligible the first day of the month following the date of employment with Rhodes.
-If an employee is absent from work on the day he or she would otherwise become eligible, the employee will become eligible on the day he or she returns to work.
+If an employee is absent from work on the day they would otherwise become eligible, the employee will become eligible on the day they return to work.

 If a written application or request pertaining to enrollment, participation, or administration of the Plan is denied by the Administrator, the Administrator shall, within a reasonable time, provide a written denial to the participant.